Service Learning & Study Abroad Opportunities

 Don’t have plans for spring break?
 Join Chemeketa’s team to Belize this school year!
 Expect a rewarding program that mixes study, service, and travel.
 Students will spend winter term studying International Development.
-While in Belize students will do health related service project in the local villages with TIDE.
+While in Belize students will do Environmental and cultural conservation related service projects in the local villages with TIDE.

 The Belize based humanitarian agency TIDE focuses on cultural & environmental conservation and has built strong community ties that have endured over many years.
-Expect to build relationships with the locals while assembling water filters, learning about Maya culture and exploring Belize.
+Expect to build relationships with the locals while planting trees in the tropical forest, learning about Maya culture and exploring Belize.

 The total cost of the program is $2,200*, which includes deposit, tuition, air, lodging, meals, project fees, insurance and bus transportation.

 Application Deadline: November 22, 2019

 Travel dates: Spring Break, March 19 - March 29, 2020